SEC Issues Rules for Cyber Risk Management and Reporting

 • Challengers believe that the rules mandate public disclosure of too much, too sensitive and highly subjective information, without deference to regulators of public companies or government agencies specializing in cybersecurity management and incident response, such as CISA and the FBI.

-• Still others assess that the rule could harm the very investors it purports to protect by prematurely publicizing a company’s vulnerabilities, which could exacerbate the response to and impact from cyber risks.
+• Still others assess that the rule could harm the very investors it purports to protect by prematurely publicizing a company’s vulnerabilities, which could exacerbate the response to and impact from cybersecurity risks.

 How Exiger Can Help with Compliance